noahlevenson/lissajous-uncurve/readme.md

 dy = y damping constant [optional]
 p = initial phase [optional]

-Press any key to exit.
+To exit, press any key.

 The Lissajous figure can be responsively scaled.
 Resize the terminal window and its amplitude values will adjust automatically.